qinghaoh/qinghaoh.github.io/_posts/2020-07-27-binary-search.markdown

 i = 3, list = [0, 1, 2, 3], insertionPoint = 3
 ```

-This problem is similar to [Count of Smaller Numbers After Self](count-of-smaller-numbers-after-self), so we can find this `insertionPoint` (i.e. number of less elements on the left) dynamically by merge sort or Fenwick Tree:
+This problem is similar to [Count of Smaller Numbers After Self][count-of-smaller-numbers-after-self], so we can find this `insertionPoint` (i.e. number of less elements on the left) dynamically by merge sort or Fenwick Tree:

 {% highlight java %}
 FenwickTree ft = new FenwickTree(n);